-Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
+Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking301Recipes), prepare an exhibit for one of the classes below.
 If icing is used on the tea ring or sweet rolls, the recipe for the icing must also come from the book.
 The yeast bread/roll dough may be prepared in a bread making machine; however prepared mixes are not permitted.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Display exhibit on a disposable plate or pie tin and place in a zip-sealing plastic bag.
 In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
 33-34, Experiment with Kneading p.
 35-36, Experiment with Yeast p.
 37-38 or 39, Experiment with Butter p.
 62-63 or Experiment with Cheese p.
 104-105.
+Copies of all experiments are available to download at go.illinois.edu/Cooking301Experiments.
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.
+Due to space limitations at State Fair, the size of the experiment document should be no larger than an 8 1⁄2" x 11" binder or folder.

-Dinner Rolls (SF 50202A) - 3 dinner rolls
+Dinner Rolls (50202A) - 3 dinner rolls

-Yeast Bread (SF 50202B) - loaf of yeast bread
+Yeast Bread (50202B) - loaf of yeast bread

-Tea Ring (SF 50202C) - 1 tea ring
+Tea Ring (50202C) - 1 tea ring

-Sweet Rolls (SF 50202D) - 3 sweet rolls
+Sweet Rolls (50202D) - 3 basic sweet dough rolls

-Cake (SF 50202E) - one layer of a rich white cake or rich chocolate cake, top side up (without frosting)
+Cake (50202E) - one layer of a rich white cake or rich chocolate cake, top side up (without frosting)